lindseysim/web-common/README.md

 In the case that the value being copied from and the value being copied over are both object literals, the copying will be recursed into the next level for each the origin and extending object.

-Deep copy is done via [`structuredClone()`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone), if available, or fallbacks to the `JSON.parse(JSON.stringify())` method.
-Note that the former method may throw an `DataCloneError` exception and the latter will results in some values (such as dates, functions, or circular references) not being correctly carried over.
+Deep copy is done via [**structuredClone**()](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone), if available, or fallbacks to the `JSON.parse(JSON.stringify())` method.
+Note that the former method may throw a *DataCloneError* exception and the latter will results in some values (such as dates, functions, or circular references) not being correctly carried over.

 &nbsp; &nbsp; **Returns:** The object with extended values (if `modify` is falsy, this is a new object).